-The estimated expenditure limit for the mayor is \$50,000 (including GST), based on a 82,930 population (as at 30 June 2021).
+The estimated expenditure limit for the mayor is \$50,000 (including GST), based on a 90,740 population (as at 30 June 2024).

-The period for which campaign expenditure limits apply is three months before election day (i.e. 8 July 2022 to 8 October 2022).
+The period for which campaign expenditure limits apply is three months before election day through to the close of election day (i.e. 11 July 2025 to 11 October 2025).
 However legislation further specifies that all expenses incurred before the three month period for campaign expenditure and used during the three month period, must be fairly apportioned and included in the Return of Electoral Donations and Expenses.